 8. EA Environmental Scanner

 Ever wonder how the golf courses and football fields in EA Sports video games get so accurate?
 It’s someone’s job to make them that way!
 Being an environmental scanner involves traveling the world and 3D scanning real, physical fields with a device called a FARO scanner, which captures sports fields, tracks, and more with incredible accuracy.
 Those scans then get digitally pieced together with photographs to create the most realistic playing experience possible for gamers.
 Does your child love world travel, 3D technology, and video games?
-Yep, engineering can get them a job combining all those things.
+Engineering can get them a job combining all those things.

 9. 3D Printing Engineer

 3D printing is arguably one of the most popular new technologies in the STEM industry, and it’s changing our world.
 While there are few degrees specifically geared towards 3D printing, applicable programs include Materials & Chemical Science, Mechanical Engineering, Electronic Engineering, Civil Engineering, and Industrial Design.
 Forbes says, “35% of all ads posted for engineering jobs... prioritize 3D printing and additive manufacturing as the most sought-after skill.”
 And yes, 3D printing is for kids!
 You can even get a head start this summer by enrolling in one of iD Tech’s 3D printing classes or reading up on 3D printing terms!

 10. Landscape Engineer